 John W. Tukey (1969, p.
 83)

-First, we introduce key concepts and commands of the R programming language for statistical computing.
-This includes working with the R Studio environment and writing reproducible research documents with R Markdown.
+Introducing key concepts and commands of the R programming language for statistical computing (R Core Team, 2020).1 This includes working with the RStudio environment and creating reproducible research documents with R Markdown.

 Students of psychology and other social sciences are trained to analyze data.
 But the data they learn to work with (e.g., in courses on statistics and empirical research methods) is typically provided to them and structured in a — mostly rectangular and often tidy (Wickham, 2014b) — format that includes and presupposes many steps of data processing regarding the aggregation and spatial layout of variables.
 When beginning to collect data from real sources, most students struggle with these pre-processing steps which — even for experienced data scientists — tend to require more time and effort than choosing and conducting statistical tests.
 This course develops the foundations of data analysis that allow students to collect data from real-world sources and transform such data into a shape that allows conducting reproducible research and answering scientific questions.